Oral And Facial Reconstruction Using Implants And Maxillofacial Prosthetics

 Patient specific implants for oral and maxillofacial reconstruction

-- Patient specific implants(PSI) with titanium alloy have revolutionised reconstructive surgeries as well as their outcomes.
-It is now being used in many medical specialties such as orthopaedics, neurosurgery, and craniomaxillofacial surgery.
-Its planning and manufacturing require acquiring technical data from the CT scan in a Digital Imaging and Communications in Medicine file format and then the file is converted into a STL file that depicts the dimensions of the implant.
+- Its planning and manufacturing require acquiring technical data from the CT scan in a Digital Imaging and Communications in Medicine file format and then the file is converted into an STL file that depicts the dimensions of the implant.

-- The STL file is converted into a scalable link interface file format that designs the implants into multiple layered (30 microns approx.) structures.
-This scalable link interface format file is then sent to the 3D printer that builds the implant by the process of additive (layer-wise) manufacturing.
+- This scalable link interface format file is then sent to the 3D printer that builds the implant by the process of additive (layer-wise) manufacturing.

 - After being removed from the 3D printer, the implant is polished, wiped, and sterilised before packaging and delivery.
-The surgeon is also intricately involved in the designing and approval of the implant.

 - Patient specific implants offer high accuracy and adaptation to the defect, enhanced stability, predictable outcomes, and better facial contour refinement.

 - Implants are intraoral prostheses used to replace missing teeth.
-Dental implants are prosthesis used to support crowns that replace single missing teeth, bridges that restore multiple missing teeth, and even dentures in edentulous patients (toothless).
-Titanium is a metal that is known to be compatible with body tissues and capable of bonding with adjacent bone during healing.
+Dental implants are prostheses used to support crowns that replace single missing teeth, bridges that restore multiple missing teeth, and even dentures in edentulous patients (toothless).

-- A dental implant is 4mm to 16mm long titanium screw or cylinder that is inserted into a bony socket inside the jaw and serves as a substitute for the missing tooth.
-The abutment is a special attachment that is fitted to the top of the dental implant and serves as the external connection to the crown, bridge or denture.
+- A dental implant is a 4mm to 16mm long titanium screw or cylinder that is inserted into a bony socket inside the jaw and serves as a substitute for the missing tooth.

 - After placement of the implant in the tooth socket, it needs to heal before the crowns can be attached.
 During this healing, which can take nearly two and six months, the implant surface fuses with the nearby bone by a process known as osseointegration.